New Matt Haller Law Cracking Down On Cancer Causing Emissions Called Toughest In The Nation

 “I’ve melted down to nothing,” Haller told CBS 2’s Dave Savini shortly before his death.
 “I’ve got nothing left.”

-Haller fought for answers about the company down the road from his home right until the end.
+Haller fought for answers about the Sterigenics plant down the road from his home right until the end.

 “To think this company could have literally been behind my death is shocking.
 It’s utterly shocking,” said Haller.